Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 My first source of information about my paternal great-grandparents came in the form of old pictures furnished by one of my paternal cousins.
-Bonnie was kind enough to give my younger sister some photos of the great-grandmother and her children (some of my great uncles) taken in Germany about 1880.
-I now knew the name of my great-grandma and the names of some great uncles.
+Bonnie was kind enough to give my younger sister some photos of our great-grandmother and her children (some of my great uncles) taken in Germany about 1880.
+I now knew the name of my great-grandma and the names of some great-uncles.

 My second source of information started to come after I joined Ancestry.com in August of 2016.
 I now had access to United States immigration and census records except those for 1890.
 Furthermore, I could also access census, military, and church baptism records in Germany.

 Soon after joining Ancestry, I was able to contact my cousin, Bonnie, who is also a member of Ancestry.
 I saw Bonnie's findings of my great-grandpa on Ancestry, and she also sent me many other facts she had learned about our great-grandparents.
 Most importantly, Bonnie got me in touch with my second cousin, Margie, who lives in Door County, Wisconsin where my great-grandpa died.

 My contact with Margie has proved to be very fruitful.
 At the end of November 2016, Margie sent me a booklet about our Kuehn family.
 This booklet was the culmination of what Margie had learned about our great-grandfather Kuehn after visiting his hometown, Chemnitz, Germany, in 2010.
 The booklet also includes detailed information about all of our great uncles, great aunt, and their families.
 It was significant to learn that the surname Kuehn is spelled Kuhn with an umlaut over the "u" in German.

 My Paternal Great-Grandmother and Great Uncles and Great Aunt